-ARTICLE 13.9 : NON-CONFORMING MEASURES
+ARTICLE 12.9: NON-CONFORMING MEASURES

-- 1. Articles 13.2 through 13.5 and 13.8 do not apply to: - (a) any existing non-conforming measure that is maintained by a Party at - (i) the central level of government, as set out by that Party in Section A of its Schedule to Annex III, - (ii) a regional level of government, as set out by that Party in Section A of its Schedule to Annex III, or - (iii) a local level of government; - (b) the continuation or prompt renewal of any non-conforming measure referred to in sub-paragraph (a); or - (c) an amendment to any non-conforming measure referred to in sub-paragraph (a) to the extent that the amendment does not decrease the conformity of the measure, as it existed - (i) immediately before the amendment, with Articles 13.2, 13.3, 13.4, or 13.8; or - (ii) on the date of entry into force of the Agreement, with Article 13.5.
+- 1. Articles 12.2 through 12.5 and 12.8 do not apply to: - (a) any existing non-conforming measure that is maintained by a Party at - (i) the central level of government, as set out by that Party in Section A of its Schedule to Annex III, - (ii) a regional level of government, as set out by that Party in Section A of its Schedule to Annex III, or - (iii) a local level of government; - (b) the continuation or prompt renewal of any non-conforming measure referred to in subparagraph (a); or - (c) an amendment to any non-conforming measure referred to in subparagraph (a) to the extent that the amendment does not decrease the conformity of the measure, as it existed immediately before the amendment, with Articles 12.2, 12.3, 12.4, or 12.8.3

-2. Articles 13.2 through 13.5 and 13.8 do not apply to any measure that a Party adopts or maintains with respect to sectors, sub-sectors, or activities, as set out in Section B of its Schedule to Annex III.
+2. Articles 12.2 through 12.5 and 12.8 do not apply to any measure that a Party adopts or maintains with respect to sectors, subsectors, or activities, as set out by that Party in Section B of its Schedule to Annex III.